 CORNERSTONE BAPTIST COMMUNITY CHURCH HISTORY

-As of October 2019, God has blessed this church for 53 years!
+As of October 2020, God has blessed this church for 54 years!
 God is everywhere.
-He does not stop by Cornerstone every now and then, He resides in the church.
+He does not stop by Cornerstone now and then, He resides in the church.
 Although the road was often bumpy, God carried us through many storms, keeping His promise never to leave nor forsake us!

 In 1955, our fellowship began at the Old Bank Building located at 512 8th Street in Southeast Washington, D.C.
 Here, the First Baptist Church of Southeast, under the leadership of Reverend Raymond Randall, was established.

-The building on Bladensburg Road required major repairs to be in compliance with the District of Columbia code.
+The building on Bladensburg Road required major repairs to comply with the District of Columbia code.
 Financial assistance was received from several organizations including the District Baptist Convention, Missionary Circle, as well as members and clubs of the church.
 God would not forsake us.

 In August of 1970, trusted friend Reverend Diggs, told Reverend King about a property that may become available.
 This property was located at 5090 Dixon Street, Temple Hills, MD.
 Negotiations began between the Presbytery of Washington City and the planning committee of Cornerstone Baptist Church.
 After several meetings, an agreement was reached to pool the resources of the two denominations and form a church union that would function in the Baptist denomination doctrine.
 In January 1971, the congregation of Cornerstone Baptist Church began worshiping in this location.